U.S. says China is still failing to notify WTO of state-backed firms

 In 2014, Washington lost patience and submitted a “counter notification” on China’s behalf, listing 153 Chinese enterprises that it thought Beijing should declare to the WTO.

-The latest list is a second instalment, including the energy and chemicals firms China National Offshore Oil Corporation, Sinochem Group and China International Petroleum and Chemicals Co., Ltd.
+The latest list is a second installment, including the energy and chemicals firms China National Offshore Oil Corporation, Sinochem Group and China International Petroleum and Chemicals Co., Ltd.

 The other names on the new U.S. list are China Tobacco International Inc, China National Agricultural Means of Production Group Co., Chinatex Corporation and Xinjiang Yin Long International Agriculture Cooperation Co., Ltd.